MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-policies.md

 7. On the **Monitoring window** page, choose the time period for the policy.
 Select **Next** to continue.
 8. On the **Review** page, review the settings you've chosen for the policy.
 Select **Edit** to change any of the policy values or select **Submit** to create and activate the policy.

-## Manage a policy
+## Update a policy

-To manage an existing insider risk management policy, you'll use the policy wizard in **Insider risk management** solution in the Microsoft 365 compliance center.
+To update an existing insider risk management policy, you'll use the policy wizard in **Insider risk management** solution in the Microsoft 365 compliance center.

 Complete the following steps to manage an existing policy: